Jack Leslie (English footballer): England call-up

-Leslie was called up to the national team in 1925 as a non-travelling reserve; his manager, Bob Jack, told him he had been selected as a reserve for England against Ireland for an October 1925 Home Nations Championship game.
+Leslie was called up to the national team in 1925 as a travelling reserve; his manager, Bob Jack, told him he had been selected as a reserve for England against Ireland for an October 1925 Home Nations Championship game.
 However, the invitation to be a reserve for his country was withdrawn.
-It has been speculated that this was because of belated objections to his skin colour by members of the FA who had been unaware of his ethnicity.
+It has been speculated that this was because of belated objections to his skin colour by members of the FA who had been unaware of his ethnicity, although contemporary evidence suggests that, due to "snobbery", the FA preferred an amateur (Stan Earle) to the professional Leslie as reserve.
 Later in life, Leslie told the journalist Brian Woolnough: "They must have forgot I was a coloured boy."

 Leslie was never picked in any capacity for England again.
-As a consequence, it was not until 1963 that John Charles became the first black player to appear in an England shirt when he represented England at under-18 level, and in 1978 Viv Anderson became the first black player to appear as a full international for the England national football team.
+As a consequence, it was not until 1963 that John Charles became the first Black player to appear in an England shirt when he represented England at under-18 level, and in 1978 Viv Anderson became the first Black player to appear as a full international for the England national football team.